How to Reverse Videos with After Effects

 Adobe After Effects is a professional editing software, after you are finished shooting your raw video you can utilize this software to edit your video to its final form.
 Here, we will walk you through the step by step process of using this professional editing software to reverse video.

 Step 1 Install After effects on your computer

 Ensure that Adobe After Effects is installed on your home or office computer.
 It is not freeware (US $19.99/month), you can purchase through Adobe via an online download.
 It is compatible with both PC and Mac Computers, also.

 Step 2 Open the video clip with After effects

 Open the project containing the clip that you want to reverse the video on.
 For safety and file backup, save the section that you are adding effects to as a separate file so that, if you do not like the final effect, you have the original footage as a backup.

 To save the file, click on the clip, select “File” then “Export.”
 Then, click the selection that says “Export Selected,” click “Ok,” and then close the project and just reopen the clip file.

-- Step3: Click on the clip in the layer you want to apply the reverse video effect to; select “Layer” on the tool bar; this will bring up a drop down menu, in which you select “Time.”
+Drag-n-drop the video clip that you want to apply the reverse video effect to the New Composition icon, and then right click on the clip, which will bring up a drop down menu, in which you select “Time.”